Fixed action pattern: Greylag goose egg-retrieval behavior

 Another example of a behavior that has been described as a fixed action pattern is the egg-retrieval behavior of the greylag goose, reported in classic studies by Niko Tinbergen and Konrad Lorenz.
 Like many ground-nesting birds, if an egg becomes displaced from the nest, the greylag rolls it back to the nest with its beak.
 The sight of the displaced egg is the sign stimulus and elicits the egg-retrieval behavior.
 First, the goose fixates its sight on the egg.
 Next, it extends its neck over the egg.
 Finally, it rolls the egg back to the nest using the underside of its beak.
 If the egg is removed from the goose during the performance of egg-rolling, the bird will continue with the behavior, pulling its head back as if an imaginary egg is still being maneuvered.
 It has been shown that the greylag will also attempt to retrieve other egg-shaped objects, such as a golf ball, door knob, or even a model egg too large to have possibly been laid by the goose itself (i.e. a supernormal stimulus).

-The sight of the egg outside of the nest serves as the stimulus in this particular instance because it is only after the recognition of the eggs displacement that the fixed action pattern occurs.
+The sight of the egg outside of the nest serves as the stimulus in this particular instance because it is only after the recognition of the egg's displacement that the fixed action pattern occurs.

-The manipulation of the sign stimulus through a series of experiments can allow scientists to understand what specific component of the stimulus is responsible the innate behavioral sequence.
+The manipulation of the sign stimulus through a series of experiments can allow scientists to understand what specific component of the stimulus is responsible for the innate behavioral sequence.
 If the egg were to be picked up and taken away after it is displaced from the nest, the goose still exhibits the same head moving motion even though there is no egg present.
 This was put to the test by using objects such as beer cans, and baseballs.
 Experimenters found that the stimulus merely had to be an object that was large enough in size, convex enough in shape, and comfortable enough for the goose to lay its neck around the edges of the object.

 These features that the stimulus has to obtain in order to trigger a resulting FAP were then given the official term of Sign Stimuli.
 Scientists came to the realization that there must be an innate deciphering method that the goose goes through in order to determine a suitable sign stimulus.
 This was defined as an innate releasing mechanism (IRM).
 The goose's IRM when put to the test in the natural world not being manipulated by scientific experimentation is almost always efficient in getting the desired item of an egg back into the nest.